agilie/PXSDK/README.md

  }
 ```

+To handle virtual currency from rewards your class should conforms to protocol PXTrackerProtocol and responds to selector:

+- (void)addVirtualCurrency:(NSNumber *)virtualCurrency;

 Import "PXTracker.h" in all the files where you want to track events.

 Add that requirements frameworks to your project: